[LP] CD Singles DVD Books Magazines LaserDisc Other

 Chapman, Tracy - Tracy Chapman

-One of the most striking debut albums ever released, this album instantly established Chapman as a musical force, and with good reason.
+One of the most striking debut albums ever released, this disc instantly established Chapman as a musical force, and with good reason.

-Immediacy, integrity of purpose and unqualified artistry are apparent in nearly every song.
+Immediacy, integrity of purpose, and unqualified artistry are apparent in nearly every song.
 And while "Fast Cars" remains Chapman's best-known work, "Talkin' Bout a Revolution" is that rarest breed: a song which is both topical and timeless.
-Any exploration into Chapman's work should begin with this at times stunning effort; it is a disc of remarkable uniformity and clarity that Chapman has yet to improve on.
+Any exploration into Chapman's work should begin with this at times stunning effort; it's a disc of remarkable uniformity and clarity that Chapman has yet to improve on.

 Clash - Black Market Clash